 This low-carb delight is freezer-friendly, so it’s a great one for meal preppers!
 With only 383 calories, pork chile-Verde delicately simmers pork pieces in a flavorful tomatillo-based green sauce.
 This meal is an excellent choice for those catering for guests, as its 2 hours and 55 minutes of cooking time means that you can focus on entertaining or preparing other meals.

-Though corn and flour tortilla chips should be avoided, there are many recipes that offer keto-friendly alternatives!
+Though flour and corn tortilla chips should be avoided, there are many yummy recipes that offer keto-friendly alternatives!
 This means that you can enjoy classic Mexican nachos for a fraction of the carbohydrates.
 With a total prep and cooking time of 40 minutes, you can easily impress up to 6 people with this fulfilling and hearty recipe.
-These low-carb nachos use cheese instead of corn or flour tortilla chips, making for some seriously cheesy nachos!
+These low-carb nachos use cheese instead of flour or corn tortilla chips, making for some seriously cheesy nachos!

 Additionally, there are also many Mexican restaurants and food joints that promote their keto-friendly dishes.
 Taco Bell is proud to label their fitting foods as keto, making them a brilliant place to grab a quick bite to eat in a rush.
 If you are more of a home cook, then with a few healthy substitutes here and there, most meals will still reflect the wonderful spices and mouth-watering flavors of Mexican cuisine.